papis/papis/PACKAGING.md

   formatter.
 * `Whoosh` is required for the `whoosh` cache database, alternative to the default `papis` database based on `pickle`.
+* `citeproc-py` is required for the `csl` exporter, which allows exporting through the popular CSL (Citation Style Language) to styles like APA or MLA.
 * `chardet` is used by `beautifulsoup4` when parsing webpages to improve character detection.
 This is recommended when making heavy use of Papis downloaders and importers.